Instructions for authors

 4. Confirmation that all of the authors have made a substantial contribution to the manuscript and that they have seen and approved the submission draft.

 5. A conflict-of-interest statement regarding the authors.
 Where there is none, this should be clearly stated.
-More information about the Journal's publication ethics can be found on the Ethics and Policies page.
+More information about the Journal's publication ethics can be found on the journal’s Research and Publishing Ethics page.

-6. A clear statement that the authors follow the ethical guidelines as stated on the Journal's Ethics and Policies page.
+6. A clear statement that the authors follow the ethical guidelines as stated on the Journal's Research and Publishing Ethics page.

 This should consist of the following: